 The other branch followed the river downstream into Black Canyon, to Lomix, a concrete mixing plant situated at the base of Black Canyon.
 Lomix provided the concrete for the diversion-tunnel linings, the powerhouse foundation, and two-thirds of the dam.
 To prevent the concrete from drying during transportation the mixing plant was put as close to the river as possible.

 Locomotives hauled tons of gravel to a screening plant on the other side of the river 24-hours a day.
 A round trip took slightly over two hours.
-The foundations of the plant are now about 50 feet below the water level of Lake Mead.
+Depending on lake water levels, the foundation may be visible on the Boulder Islands.

 The Six Companies, Inc. Railroad was, of course, abandoned after the completion of Hoover Dam in 1935.
 The U.S. Government Construction Railroad section was sporadically used until 1961, when the last generator was hauled over its rails and installed at the power plant.